In response to residents' requests, we're considering establishing a community garden on the western side of the Kangaroo Point Peninsula.

 In deciding how much weight we give to the views of immediate neighbours, and how far I should cast the net in seeking broader public feedback, one factor I look at is the kind of zoning that applies to a park.
 For example, Musgrave Park in South Brisbane is zoned in the City Plan as 'Sport and Recreation (Metropolitan),' so it's understood to cater to park users from across the city, with lots of events and more active recreation opportunities.
 In making decisions about a park like that, I would want to hear from a very broad range of stakeholders and users, not just the people who live within walking distance or immediately adjacent to the park.

 In contrast, Woolloongabba Rotary Park at the southern end of East Brisbane is zoned 'Open Space (Local)' so it is primarily understood to cater for the surrounding neighbourhood (defined in the City Plan as a radius of approximately 750 metres), and is mainly intended for informal recreation and green space, as opposed to the more intensive Sport and Recreation category.
-You can read about the different zones and categories of parkland at this link.
+You can read about the different zones and categories of parkland in City Plan 2014 Part 4, 'Desired Standards of Service' via this link.
 If you'd like to look up the specific zoning of parks in your area, you can do so via the interactive City Plan map (give my office a call if you need help working out how to navigate the map).
+Of course, City Plan 2014 definitely isn't a perfect document, so while the zoning and park categories provide some guidance, they're not the whole story.

 Finding balance in an unbalanced landscape